flaturtha/NOS/_posts/2016-09-30-a-theory-of-the-short-story.md

 Oral tradition begins with the first human family; and it is to this first oral tradition that we look for the genesis of the short story.
 Anthropologists assure us that primitive man was endowed with substantially the same imagination, pride in achievement, curiosity, and love of excitement and novelty which characterize the average man today.
 These are the attributes upon which the story-telling faculty depends; and hence we reach the conclusion that ever since human nature has been constituted as it is now men have been telling stories.

-Professor Bliss Perry says5:
+Professor Bliss Perry says <small>[<i>A Study of Prose Fiction</i>, p.
+302]</small>:

 >Story-telling is as old as the day when men first gathered around a camp-fire or women huddled in a cave.
 The study of comparative folk-lore is teaching us every day how universal is the instinct for it.
 Even were we to leave out of view the literature of oral tradition, and take the earlier written literature of any European people—for instance, the tales told by Chaucer and some of his Italian models—we should find these modem characteristics of originality, ingenuity, and the rest in almost unrivaled perfection, and perhaps come to the conclusion of Chaucer himself, as he exclaims in whimsical despair, &quot;There is no new thing that is not old.&quot;

 As far back as research carries us in the history of any people, we find a well-defined oral literature.
-Scholars of every nationality6 in studying the epic and the ballad have traced for us the steps that mark the growth of the early national literatures.
+Scholars of every nationality <small>[Notably Grimm and Panl in Germany, Child in England, and Gautier and those who have supported and opposed his theories in France]</small> in studying the epic and the ballad have traced for us the steps that mark the growth of the early national literatures.
 We find the great epics, the _Chanson de Roland_, the _Nibelungenlied_, _Beowulf_, the _Odyssey_, and the _Iliad_, developing from ballad cycles, centering about national heroes, which are shown to have rested upon lesser ballad groups dealing with separate achievements of these heroes, which, in their turn, can be, at least theoretically, split up into their component parts—single isolated ballads.

 With the processes of association, selection, and elimination by which the innumerable ballad groups and cycles which merged to form the epics were brought together, we are not concerned; but it will further the object of our inquiry to bear in mind the fact that the early ballads, which were merely short stories in rhythmical form, rested ultimately upon a basis of prose narrative—oral short stories.

-M. Leon Gautier, in the introduction to his monumental work on the French epics7, accounts for the initial appearance of the lyric by declaring that the first emotions of the first man in the garden of Eden must have been such as could be expressed only in song; and in making this statement he is merely following a similar assertion found in Victor Hugo&#39;s preface to _Cromwell_.
+M. Leon Gautier, in the introduction to his monumental work on the French epics <small>[<i>Les Epopées Françaises</i>, T. I., p.
+3]</small>, accounts for the initial appearance of the lyric by declaring that the first emotions of the first man in the garden of Eden must have been such as could be expressed only in song; and in making this statement he is merely following a similar assertion found in Victor Hugo&#39;s preface to _Cromwell_.
 However, neither Gautier nor Hugo goes so far as to maintain that the progenitors of the human race continued to talk in lyrics after the novelty of their situation wore off; and it is an historical fact that the only conversations in Eden which have been recorded were carried on in prose.

 In our earliest histories we find that the art of telling stories had reached a point where the existence of fully developed cycles of spoken stories is taken as a matter of course.
 Tacitus refers to &quot;the peculiar kind of verses current among the Germans, the recital of which they call barding.&quot; Einhard, in his life of Charlemagne, tells how the great emperor &quot;had the old rude songs that celebrate the deeds and wars of the ancient kings written out for transmission to posterity.&quot; And in the old Anglo-Saxon poem of _Widsith_ we find references to cycles of stories centering about Attila the Hun, Chlodovech the Frank, Theodoric the Ostrogoth, Rothari the Lombard, and Gunther the Burgundian.
 These cycles of stories spread all over western Europe, and the written literature of the twelfth and thirteenth centuries developed out of this spoken literature.